discourses/dermatology/README.md

 <br>

-## The Data
+## The Original Data

-The data herein is courtesy of the International Skin Imaging Collaboration (ISIC).
+The data is courtesy of the International Skin Imaging Collaboration (ISIC).
 It is a set of dermoscopic images of skin lesions: specifically, the images of the [ISIC 2019 Challenge](https://challenge2019.isic-archive.com/), i.e.,

 <br>